Janluc/private-events/README.md

 - Ruby on Rails
 - HTML

+# Prerequisites
+- Ruby v2.7.2
+- Terminal/Console/Cmd

 ## Getting Started
 Can download this code with any method and over the terminal with the commands:

 - git clone this repo
+- Open your terminal/console and cd into the directory of the repo
+- type 'bundle install' in the console
+- When the bundle install is complete, type 'rails db:migrate' in the console
-- Open the Rails console from the terminal with the command
+- Now you can start the app with the command 'rails s'
-- rails s
-- Open webpage and paste this: http://127.0.0.1:3000
+- Open a browser and paste this: http://127.0.0.1:3000
-- You can try now to create a user and make a post
+- You can try now to create a user and make an event